FredrikJansson/Conways-Game-of-Life/README.md

 or download the repository as a zip and extract.

 ### Step 2.
 Run main.py using Python
-Considering this is a Python file, the script is ran using two different ways.
+Considering this is a Python file it will be ran using the prefix python/python3, however the script can be ran using two different methods.

 #### Step 2.1.
 Ran with arguments
 The script can be ran using arguments, this is done using the following format.